Radiative (anti)neutrino energy spectra from muon, pion, and kaon decays: Introduction

-While uncertainties on the electron antineutrino fluxes could be reduced from 10~\% to a few-\% level relying on the well-known inverse beta decay reaction at low energies~\cite{Vogel:1999zy,Kurylov:2002vj,Fukugita:2004cq,Raha:2011aa,Ankowski:2019tbc,COHERENT:2021xhx}, the muon component has no feasible ``standard candles".
-However, the precise theoretical knowledge of muon and pion decays could allow us to control the muon over electron flavor ratios of incoming (anti)neutrinos.
-Our work paves the way for such control at the percent level and below.

-An acknowledged need in improved neutrino-nucleus cross-section inputs for modern and future neutrino oscillation experiments has motivated new cross-section measurements with potentially known fluxes.
-The Enhanced NeUtrino BEams from kaon Tagging (ENUBET) project aims to control the (anti)neutrino fluxes by tagging charged leptons from decays of light mesons~\cite{Longhin:2014yta,Meregaglia:2016vxf}, kaons and pions in this case.
-Reconstruction of (anti)neutrino fluxes from high-statistics charged lepton measurements could potentially reduce flux uncertainties from 5-10~\% level, when estimates are based on the hadroproduction cross sections, to a percent level or even below.
-The other method to precisely control (anti)neutrino fluxes is based on the decays of large samples of stored muons when only two types of (anti)neutrinos are present as decay products, and the absolute flux normalization could be controlled by precise measurements of stored currents.
-This technique is the basis for the Neutrinos from STORed Muons (nuSTORM) activity~\cite{nuSTORM:2012jbd,nuSTORM:2013cqr,Adey:2013afh} which will potentially allow percent-level cross-section measurements.
+The need for improved neutrino-nucleus cross-section inputs for modern and future neutrino oscillation experiments~\cite{Jen:2014aja,Benhar:2015wva,Ankowski:2016bji,Ankowski:2016jdd,Katori:2016yel,NuSTEC:2017hzk,Nagu:2019uco,Rocco:2020jlx,CLAS:2021neh} has motivated new cross-section measurements with potentially known fluxes.
+For example, the Enhanced NeUtrino BEams from kaon Tagging (ENUBET) project aims to control the (anti)neutrino fluxes by tagging charged leptons from decays of light mesons~\cite{Longhin:2014yta,Meregaglia:2016vxf}, kaons and pions in this case.
+Reconstruction of (anti)neutrino fluxes from high-statistics charged lepton measurements could potentially reduce flux uncertainties from $5$-$10$~\% level, when estimates are based on the hadroproduction cross sections, to a percent level or even below.
+Alternatively, (anti)neutrino fluxes can be precisely controlled via decays of large samples of stored muons, when only two types of (anti)neutrinos are present as decay products.
+Likewise, the absolute flux normalization can be controlled by precise measurements of the stored currents.
+This technique is the basis for the Neutrinos from STORed Muons (nuSTORM) activity~\cite{nuSTORM:2012jbd,nuSTORM:2013cqr,Adey:2013afh}, which will potentially allow percent-level cross-section measurements.
 The target precision goals call for the improved theoretical description of muon and light-meson decays.